docktor/docktor/README.md

 Docktor should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

-That's it! your application should be running by now, to proceed with your development check the other sections in this documentation.
+That's it! your application should be running by now.

 ## Development and deployment With Docker